kureuil/batch-rs/guide/src/jobs.md

 ## Get or set the underlying struct of a job

 When invoked, [`job`] procedural macro will generate a new structure declaration containing the arguments for the job, and implementing the [`Job`] trait.
-The name of this structure is generated using the name of the function and transform it to Pascal Case, which for our first example would give:
+The name of this structure is the same as the function is comes from.
+This is made possible by the fact that in Rust, structures and functions don't share the same namespace:

 ```rust
 extern crate batch;